2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 Your Chicago bungalow kitchen hasn't changed since Coolidge was president.
-Closed off from the dining room, cramped galley layout, original wood cabinets painted seventeen times - classic bungalow kitchen problems.
-After renovating 200+ Chicago bungalow kitchens, Assembly Squad has mastered the delicate balance of preserving historic charm while creating modern functionality.
+Closed off from the dining room, cramped galley layout, original wood cabinets painted seventeen times — classic bungalow kitchen problems.
+After renovating 200+ Chicago bungalow kitchens since 2013, Assembly Squad has mastered the delicate balance of preserving historic charm while creating modern functionality.
 From Portage Park to Beverly, we understand what makes bungalow renovations unique.

 Chicago has over 80,000 bungalows, mostly built between 1910 and 1940, each with nearly identical kitchen challenges.
 These homes were designed when kitchens were purely functional spaces, hidden from view.
 Today's homeowners want open, bright kitchens that still respect the home's Arts & Crafts heritage.
 The good news?
 With the right approach, your bungalow kitchen can honor its past while embracing modern living.

 The key to successful bungalow kitchen renovation is understanding what to preserve and what to update.
 Original hardwood floors?
 Keep them.
 Closed-off galley layout?
 Open it up.
 Those built-in hutches and craftsman details?
 Restore and integrate them.
-Let's explore how to transform your bungalow kitchen while maintaining the character that makes these homes special.
+Visit our Lincoln Park design studio to explore period-appropriate materials in person, or keep reading to discover what's possible for your bungalow kitchen.

 Period-appropriate renovation: 80–85% ROI